awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-versions.md

 # Amazon ECS Container Agent Versions<a name="ecs-agent-versions"></a>

 Each Amazon ECS container agent version supports a different feature set and provides bug fixes from previous versions\.
 When possible, we always recommend using the latest version of the Amazon ECS container agent\.
-To update your container agent to the latest version, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.
+To update your container agent to the latest version, see [Updating the Amazon ECS container agent](ecs-agent-update.md)\.

 Launching your container instances from the most recent Amazon ECS\-optimized Amazon Linux 2 AMI ensures that you receive the current container agent version\.
-To launch a container instance with the latest Amazon ECS\-optimized Amazon Linux 2 AMI, see [Launching an Amazon ECS Container Instance](launch_container_instance.md)\.
+To launch a container instance with the latest Amazon ECS\-optimized Amazon Linux 2 AMI, see [Launching an Amazon ECS container instance](launch_container_instance.md)\.

 To install the latest version of the Amazon ECS container agent on another operating system, see [Installing the Amazon ECS container agent](ecs-agent-install.md)\.
 The table in [Linux Amazon ECS\-optimized AMIs versions](ecs-ami-versions.md#ecs-ami-versions-linux) shows the Docker version that is tested on Amazon Linux 2 for each agent version\.
 The table in [Amazon ECS\-Optimized Amazon Linux AMI Container Agent Versions](#ecs-optimized-ami-agent-versions) shows the Docker version that is tested on the Amazon Linux AMI for each agent version\.